ccp5UK/dl-poly/documentation/source/UserManual/data_files/output_files.rst

 the run are given for the variables described in the previous section.
 The root mean square variation in these variables follow on the next two lines.
 The :index:`energy<units;DL_POLY>` and :index:`pressure<units;pressure>` units are as for the preceding section.

+The Cauchy stress or pressure tensor is then provided, giving average values and root mean squared variations for all nine components, all in units of pressure.
+If a DPD thermostat was in use, separated pressure tensors resulting from conservative (configurational), dissipative, random and kinetic contributions are then provided: again the mean values for each component and the root mean squared variations are displayed in pressure units.

 Also provided in this section are estimates of the diffusion coefficient and the mean square displacement for the different atomic species in the